-ISO: This is what I set first in my camera.
+ISO: When I’m choosing the settings for my exposure, ISO is the first thing I set.
 The ISO determines how sensitive your camera is to the light that comes in.
 A low ISO, like 100, is the least sensitive to the light.
 Think of it as wearing super dark sunglasses.
-A low ISO is going to give you the least grain (also called noise) in an image and the best color.
+A low ISO is going to allow your eyes to be the least sensitive to light.
+A low ISO will also give your images the least grain (also called noise) and the best color.
 When there is lots of light, you should be using an ISO of 100 or 200.
-As we lose our light, maybe it’s a cloudy day, we boost our ISO to 400, 640, or 800 and beyond.
+As we lose our light, maybe it’s a cloudy day or your sun is going down, we boost our ISO to 400, 640, or 800 and beyond.
 This is increasing our sensitivity to the light that is available.
 So, the tint on your sunglasses starts to fade and the camera will be able to take photos with less available light.
 The higher the ISO, the more grain and the more color shift you start to experience, so try to stay low when you can.

 Let those three set in overnight, and tomorrow we will talk about shooting in manual mode!

 |Denise Karis is an Arizona photographer who enjoys musicals, Doctor Who and breakfast burritos.
 IG @denisekaris|